Quick Start¶

 That's all it takes!

-GoReleaser will build the binaries for your app for Windows, Linux and macOS, both amd64 and i386 architectures.
+GoReleaser will build the binaries for your app for the default targets for the build mechanism being used.
 You can customize that by changing the builds

 section.
 Check the documentation for more information.

-After building the binaries, GoReleaser will create an archive for each OS/Arch pair into a separate file.
-You can customize several things by changing the archive
+After building the binaries, GoReleaser will create an archive for each target into a separate file.
+You can customize several things by changing the archives

 section, including releasing only the binaries and not creating archives at all.
 Check the documentation for more information.